-Candidates in this endorsement program will not only be immersed in the learning process as an online student but will also be involved in the instructional process as an online teacher.
-They will examine the application of learning theories in the design of instruction and examine best and/or promising practices and theories of online teaching and learning to practice within their K-12 virtual school.
+Candidates will be immersed in the learning process as an online student as well as be involved in the instructional process as an online teacher.
+They will examine the application of learning theories in the design of instruction and determine best and/or promising practices and theories of online teaching and learning to utilize within a K-12 virtual school.

 For all Online Programs:

 Federal Law requires colleges and universities to make certain disclosures to prospective students of these programs.
 These disclosures include information on the University’s authority to operate outside of Georgia, complaint processes, adverse actions, and refunds.

 For required disclosures in general with regard to online programs offered by the University, visit the Office of Legal Affairs website.